Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/README.md

 ### Categorical Data Analysis (Tagalog vs. Ilocano):

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Donut plot proportion.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Choropleth map ratio.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Riding ratio.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **CMA ratio.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 [Visualization specific to category 2]

 ### Time-Series Growth Analysis:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Generally outpacing.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Specific cities.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Specific cities.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Saskatchewan, NWT, Nova Scotia.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 [Visualization specific to category 3]

 ### Linear Regression Modelling (Ilocano vs. Other Language Communities):

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Tagalog.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Cebuano.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Other languages 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Other languages 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 [Visualization specific to category 4]